 The AI Lab was founded as the AI project in 1959 by John McCarthy and Marvin Minsky.
 The very comprehensive paper "A Marriage of Convenience: the Founding of the MIT Artificial Intelligence Laboratory" prepared for MIT course 6.933J/STS.420J, Structure of Engineering Revolutions, describes the evolution of the AI Lab and of computing at MIT.

 The AI Lab had its own computer, a Digital PDP-6, later supplemented by a PDP-10.
 They also had interesting peripherals connected to these machines for research in vision and robotics.
+(The "Minsky arm" is on display at the MIT Museum.)
 The AI Lab created its own operating system, the Incompatible Timesharing System (ITS), very different in philosophy from CTSS and Multics. [dee] [greenblatt]

 The first half of Steven Levy's book Hackers[levy] may be accurate regarding the AI Lab in the 1960s, but his statements about the rest of Project MAC at the time vary significantly from my recollections.
 The book apparently relies on interviews with some AI Lab participants.

 Prof. Jack Dennis led the Computation Structures Group, which investigated the interplay of computer architecture and dataflow-oriented computer languages, as well as asynchronous packet routing networks, table-driven compilers, fault tolerance, working sets, and parallel computation.

 About a third of Project MAC resources were devoted to providing funding and interactive terminal access to computing for researchers in many subjects, by exploiting and enhancing the CTSS time-sharing system begun at the MIT Computation Center.
 Some of the initial Project MAC projects covered: